tiffanywang3/oreilly-kubernetes/README.md

   --export > ./clusters/kind-cluster/weave-gitops-dashboard.yaml
 ```

-The GitOps CLI will have added a new file to the specified path; commit and push that update to your repo:
+The GitOps CLI will have added a new file to the specified path; edit the contents of the commit and push that update to your repo:

 ```sh
 git add .